izzethannn/memochat-backend/DEPLOYMENT.md

 # 🚀 MemoChat Deployment Guide

-Since Railway's free tier has ended, here are the best **free alternatives** to deploy your MemoChat backend:
+Here are the best **free alternatives** to deploy your MemoChat backend:

 ---